iden3/iden3-docs/source/devel/centralized_login.rst

 Front-End
 *********
-On the front-end side you will typically need to embed a button to start the login process and a place to display a QR code that the user can scan to complete the authentication.
+On the front-end side you will typically need to embed a button to start the login process, and a place to display a QR code that the user can scan to complete the authentication.
 After the button is pressed, the front-end makes a request to the back-end to start the identity authentication and waits for the response containing the QR code to be displayed and scanned by the user.

 In the provided reference implementation this is achieved by JavaScript function *getLoginData()* found in frontend/index.js.
 This code shows how to :